Transmittal Notice

 - Outline the specific research activities that will occur at the non-NIH site(s);

-- Describe the steps to ensure study and regulatory compliance by external Lead Site Investigators; and
+- Describe the steps to ensure study and regulatory compliance by external PIs; and

-- Specify how the NIH PI will notify external Lead Site Investigators, in writing of the NIH IRB's review determinations.
+- Specify how the NIH PI will notify external PIs, in writing of the NIH IRB's review determinations.

 - Be either submitted as a modification to an already approved protocol or be included with the initial protocol submission.

-- That a participating site is not added until a reliance agreement is executed, and the NIH PI has distributed the IRB-approved materials to the participating site.
+- That a participating site relying on the NIH IRB is not added until a reliance agreement is executed, and the NIH PI has distributed the IRB-approved materials to the participating site.

 - When non-NIH investigators will conduct research at a NIH site, that all related approvals are secured prior to commencing any research at an NIH facility.

-- That all participating sites are provided with the relevant policies and procedures of the NIH IRB or where to find such materials.
+- That all participating sites relying on the NIH IRB are provided with the relevant policies and procedures of the NIH IRB or where to find such materials.

 - Communicate to all participating sites regarding the outcome of all site-relevant NIH IRB determinations.